tproffen/DiffuseCode/README.md

 well as cmake installed.
 Here is the simple set of commands to build the programs from the source:

-Download the source code from discus.sourceforge.net or fork our repository from GitHub https://github.com/tproffen/DiffuseCode
+Download the source code from GitHub https://github.com/tproffen/DiffuseCode

  Goto working directory and unpack